thedev132/thedev132/README.md

 # Hey There! <img src="https://c.tenor.com/xS_t2ANBv9UAAAAj/elsalla.gif" width="40" />

-Hey there! 👋 I'm Mohamad Mortada, an incoming freshman with a passion for soccer and programming.
+Hey there! 👋 I'm Mohamad Mortada, a freshman with a passion for soccer and programming.
 Welcome to my GitHub profile!
 Here, you'll find a diverse collection of projects ranging from web development to configuring Linux servers.
 I'm constantly exploring new technologies and pushing my boundaries to create innovative solutions.

 ## 📝 Getting to Know Me